onramper/docs/docs/API-Reference.md

 Endpoint: `GET https://onramper.tech/rate/{fromCurrency}/{toCurrency}/{paymentMethod}/{amount}`

-Get a list of accessable gateways.
-Those gateways can be available or unavailable.
-The available gateways will have the attribute `available` set to `true`, and an [attribute `nextStep`](#steps) describing the first action to be done to start the [purchase flow](#purchase-flow).
-The unavailable gateways will have the attribute `available` set to `false`, and an attribute `error` describing why the gateway is unavailable (e.g. Maximum amount exceeded).
+Get a list of accessable onramps.
+Those onramps can be available or unavailable.
+The available onramps will have the attribute `available` set to `true`, and an [attribute `nextStep`](#steps) describing the first action to be done to start the [purchase flow](#purchase-flow).
+The unavailable onramps will have the attribute `available` set to `false`, and an attribute `error` describing why the onramp is unavailable (e.g. Maximum amount exceeded).

 Url variables `{fromCurrency}` and `{toCurrency}` should be filled with currency codes and `{paymentMethod}` should be filled with one of the payment methods id's.
 Codes and id's are availables on the attributes `cryptoCurrencies`, `fiatCurrencies` and `paymentMethods` from [`/gateways` response](#gateways).
 Url variable {amount} is a positive integer.